tino/pyFirmata/README.md

 pyFirmata2 is an updated version of pyFirmata which *replaces loops with callbacks*.
 Instead of unreliable "sleep" commands in a loop the Python application registers callbacks which are then called every time after new data has arrived.
+This means for the analogue channels the callbacks are called at the specified sampling rate while the the digital ports call the callback functions after a state change has happened (from 0 to 1 or 1 to 0).

 This API has been used in the Digital Signal Processing (DSP) class to practise realtime filtering of analogue sensor